 Monitor your competitors and interact with your users on social network or have someone to do it for you.

-Website owners must show to users and search engines that they offer quality and user friendly content, products and services.
+Website owners must show to users and search engines that they offer quality and user friendly content, products and services (guest blogging services for example).
 Content which is filed with fluff words won’t do any good for anybody.

 Make sure your mobile websites are free from syntax errors and structure date is Google search engine friendly.

-Today site speed is another algorithm factor; improve your website speed for desktop, mobile, tablet and other devices.
+Today website speed is another algorithm factor; improve your website speed for desktop, mobile, tablet and other devices.

 If you are an ecommerce owner, ask your clients to write reviews about your products and services, it helps with your ranking.
 Also don’t forget the power of press releases if you have a new product or anything new is going on with your business.